Last Updated on 3 weeks by traveldrafts

 What are ATM caves?

-(Re-)Discovered only in 1980, the ATM caves are extremely significant for the ancient Mayans.
+(Re-)Discovered only in 1980, the ATM caves hold great significance for the ancient Mayans.
 After a few years of research, the cave opened to the public in 1998, and since then, it has attracted the interest of many adventurous travelers.

-Initially, it was possible to take pictures and videos of the caves, but currently and after an incident with a tourist’s camera, it was completely prohibited.
+Initially, it was possible to take pictures and videos of the caves, but after an incident involving a tourist’s camera, this is now completely prohibited.
 For this very reason, this article has so few photos, and obviously, those of the interior of the cave are not our own.

 ATM is the initials of Actun Tunichil Muknal, which in the Mayan language means “Stone Burial Grotto” due to the remains of a young Mayan girl that were found in a sacrificial chamber inside the cave – the famous Crystal Maiden.
-Incredibly we can visit this chamber and find those same remains there, as we will explain below.
+Incredibly, we can visit this chamber and see those same remains there, as we will explain below.

 The solemn significance of the caves hardly leaves anyone indifferent.
 After walking, swimming, and climbing rocks, we arrive at several interior chambers where shards of Mayan pottery are found, as well as the remains of human sacrifices.
-Archaeological evidence shows that the cave was used as a place for human sacrifices to please or appease the gods.
+Archaeological evidence indicates that the cave was used for human sacrifices intended to appease the gods.

-The most remarkable thing about the unique artifacts and original human remains is their degree of conservation.
-Belize authorities have not allowed the removal of virtually any object, and everything you will see has basically not been touched, not even by archaeologists.
+The most remarkable aspect of the unique artifacts and original human remains is their exceptional degree of conservation.
+Belize authorities have not allowed the removal of virtually any object, and everything you will see has essentially remained untouched, not even by archaeologists.
 Making the whole experience almost surreal.
 For all this, National Geographic considered the ATM Cave one of the most important sacred places on our planet.

 ATM Caves in Belize – General information